 Should you refinance your mortgage?

+With rising interest rates, it might not be the most intuitive to refinance your mortgage.
 But interest rates aren’t the only thing that you should consider.
 Part of the reason is that when you refinance a mortgage, you’re effectively taking up a replacement loan with another bank to pay off your existing loan.
 If you ask your current bank for their best quote for you, that is called “repricing your home loan”.

 Here are the 3 other reasons to ask yourself if you’re thinking about refinancing your mortgage: timing, related costs, and your financial situation.